DarrelASandbox/playground-go/todd_mcleod/README.md

 >
 > <b>Marshal function in JSON Package</b>
 >
 > When we want to convert a Golang struct into a JSON object, we use the json.Marshal.
-Marshal is Golangs way of saying "encode/convert to JSON Object".
+Marshal is Golang way of saying "encode/convert to JSON Object".
 Because Golang is a strictly typed language and JSON is a dynamically typed language.
 A few things need to be known while constructing your struct for JSON transfer.
 >
 > <b>Exposed vs not Exposed fields</b>
 >